 The last option to explore is opening an international account, one which accepts GBP along with other currencies your business trades in.

 It can be quite tricky to open a bank account in the UK for a foreign corporate entity.
 But if you already bank with a large global institution in your home country, you may find that they can help you set up an account with their UK business.

 Your first port of call should be some of the UK’s major banks, such as HSBC, Lloyds, Barclays and Natwest.
 These are more likely to offer international accounts, along with specialist UK business bank accounts for non-residents.

-If you need a more flexible and quick to open business account, you could benefit from a Wise Multi-currency Account.
+If you need a more flexible and quick to open business account, you could benefit from a Wise Business account.

 There are a variety of different business bank accounts to choose from, depending which bank you go for.
 Most fall under the following categories:

 - Startup business bank accounts.
 These are usually for new or small businesses, or for freelancers and sole traders.
 Some come with a fee-free period and business support tools, to help you get your venture off the ground.

 - Business bank accounts for growing and established companies.
 These accounts are often categorised by turnover, with limits and charges based on the size of your business.

 - Community and not-for-profit accounts.
 If you run a charity, social enterprise, club, school or other non-profit, most UK banks offer a dedicated everyday account with low or no fee banking.

 Many banks also offer multi-currency accounts, for businesses wanting to trade overseas.